timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - events go up;
 - transitions happen in one place.

-UDF helps prevent hidden UI feedback loops by preventing the View from becoming an implicit state machine.
+UDF reduces hidden state machines by making the View a renderer and event sender instead of the owner of state transitions.

 ## Stage 5: One async pipeline